The HS2 threat to the Chilterns

 It illustrates the homes that would be demolished, the communities that would be devastated and the woodlands, sports facilities, wildlife sites and beautiful countryside that would be irreparably damaged if HS2 followed its currently proposed route from London Euston to central Birmingham and beyond.

 You can view a sample of the DVD below.
-The full version is available from our office in Chesham, Bucks or you can purchase it now for £5 (plus 70p postage and packing) by clicking the 'Buy now' button below.
+The full version is available FREE from our office in Chesham, Bucks or you can purchase it now for £5 (including postage and packing) by clicking the 'Buy now' button below.
 All profits go to our Fighting Fund to stop HS2 crossing the Chilterns.

 The Chiltern Society and HS2